pierrejean-coudert/ReduxDelphi/README.md

 This project is currently developped with Delphi 10.1

-The TodoMVC sample is based on immutable data structure (Generic immutable List).
+The TodoMVC sample is based on immutable data structures (Generic immutable lists).

 ## Counter sample code